wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

 There is a default outbound rule that allows traffic out to the internet.
 For this example, we're allowing outbound traffic and not modifying any outbound rules.
 To lock down traffic in both directions, User Defined Routing is required, this is explored in "Example 3" below.

-Each rule is discussed in more detail as follows (Note; any item in the below list in beginning with a dollar sign (e.g.: $NSGName) is a user defined variable from the script in the reference section of this document):
+Each rule is discussed in more detail as follows (**Note**: any item in the below list in beginning with a dollar sign (e.g.: $NSGName) is a user defined variable from the script in the reference section of this document):

 1. First a Network Security Group must be built to hold the rules: